 when creating new instances.

 Listing all available versions

-If you need a specific framework or CUDA version, you will have to search the complete listing of our images.
-To list all released deep learning images, use the following command:
+If you need a specific framework or CUDA version, you can search

 gcloud compute images list \ --project deeplearning-platform-release \ --no-standard-images

 Image families will be in the format

 FRAMEWORK is the target library,

 CUDA_VERSION is the version of the CUDA stack, if present.

 All images are based on Debian 9 "Stretch", and include: